 Our portfolio is comprised primarily of investments in leveraged loans (both first and second lien term loans) issued by middle market companies.
 Investments in middle market companies are generally less liquid than equivalent investments in companies with larger capitalizations.
 These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
 The leveraged loans that we purchase are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.
-Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
+Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt, which are invested by companies with below investment grade or "junk" ratings or, if not rated, would be rated below investment grade or "junk" and, as a result, carry a higher risk of default.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
 For a discussion of the risks pertaining to our secured investments, see Part I, Item 1A.
 "Risk Factors-Our investments may be risky, and you could lose all or part of your investment."

 As part of our long-term strategy, we also purchase mezzanine debt and make equity investments in middle market companies.
 Mezzanine debt is typically unsecured and subordinated to senior debt of the portfolio company.
 See Part I, Item 1A.
-"Risk Factors-If we make unsecured debt investments, we may lack adequate protection in the event our portfolio companies become distressed or insolvent and will likely experience a lower recovery than more senior debtholders in the event our portfolio companies defaults on their indebtedness."
+"Risk Factors-If we make unsecured debt investments, we may lack adequate protection in the event our portfolio companies become distressed or insolvent and will likely experience a lower recovery than more senior debtholders in the event our portfolio companies default on their indebtedness."

 Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by one or more rating agencies or, if not rated, would be rated below investment grade if rated, which are often referred to as "junk."
-As of November 30, 2016, 70.0% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
-In addition, 81.7% of our debt investments at November 30, 2016, had variable interest rates that reset periodically based on benchmarks such as LIBOR and the prime rate.
+As of November 30, 2017, 72.4% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
+In addition, 84.0% of our debt investments at November 30, 2017, had variable interest rates that reset periodically based on benchmarks such as LIBOR and the prime rate.
 As a result, significant increases in such benchmarks in the future may make it more difficult for these borrowers to service their obligations under the debt investments that we hold.